28 November 2015

 14 September 2015

-Four Weddings and a Funeral (starring Hugh Grant)
+Four Weddings and a Funeral (Hugh Grant)

-My husband and our teenage sons watched it, but I don’t think I saw it at the time.
+My husband and our teenage sons watched it, shortly afterwards, but I don’t think I saw it at the time.
 Perhaps I felt uncomfortable with teenagers around, although both were over 15.
 In any case, it’s been sitting on our shelves for many years, until I decided it would be good to see it again on Sunday afternoon.
 We sat down with our 20-something son, who also hadn’t seen it for some years.

 Charles and Scarlett, we quickly discover, are close friends with a diverse group of people, all of whom are single.
 They regularly attend weddings but are more inclined to casual relationships than commitment.
 Charles, in particular, seems commitment-phobic, although he’s very attracted to Carrie (Andie McDowell) whom he meets at the wedding.